2023 Distinguished Artist of the Year

 The Distinguished Artist of the Year (formerly called Featured Artist) is a platform given to one artist for a full year.
 This position allows them to broaden their network within our community, to share their passion and art techniques.
 These artists have the opportunity to curate an exhibition in the Hayloft Gallery, as well as to offer demonstrations and workshops throughout the year.

-The Floyd Center for the Arts is proud to announce our 2022 Distinguished Artist as renowned artist of multiple media, Tom Nakashima.
+The Floyd Center for the Arts is proud to announce our 2023 Distinguished Artist as renowned local artist, Catherine Pauley.

 Catherine Pauley is a proud Floyd "Buffalo Mountain Gal through and through."
 Formal education was important to the Pauley family, and it was a given that after Pauley graduated from high school, she would go on to college.
 Inspired by her high school Home Economics teacher, she initially majored in Home Economics at Radford University when the university was a teaching college.
 While taking a required course in Art Appreciation, she discovered that she loved it and changed her major to art, even though few were majoring in art at that time and art careers weren’t supported to the degree they are today.

 She did not intend to go into teaching but planned to pursue museum and art history work.
 A four-month stint studying under a fellowship at the University of Americas in Mexico City was a major learning experience, as well as a culture shock.
 Pauley returned home to be with her family as her younger brother was being sent off to Vietnam.
 At that time, her cousin, who taught art in the Floyd schools, was quitting her job to have a baby and suggested that Pauley look into the position.
 “Lo and behold.
 I fell in love with teaching,” said Pauley.
 She went on to teach art in the Floyd public school system for more than three decades.